Making a complaint to the University

 What can I complain about?

-If you are unhappy about something that the University has done (or has not done), you have a right to complain about this, and we are able to support you in doing so.
+If you are unhappy about something that the University has done (or has not done), you have a right to complain about this, and we can support you in doing so.
 You can complain about things like:

 The University won’t usually accept the following as complaints.

 - a routine, first-time request for a service

 - a request under Freedom of Information or Data Protection legislation

 - a request for information or an explanation of policy or practice

 - an appeal about an academic decision on assessment or admission